Jodosoft/Libraries/README.md

 Provides the <a href="#inumericn">INumeric&lt;N&gt;</a> interface and utilities for creating custom numeric types.

-<a href="#inumericn">Fixed-point numeric types</a> and <a href="#wrappers">wrappers for the built-in types</a> are provided.
+<a href="#inumericn">Fixed-point types</a> and <a href="#wrappers">wrappers for the built-in types</a> are provided.

-Usage is easy and familiar--with all the expected operators, interfaces and static methods--as demonstrated by the following code sample:
+Usage is easy and familiar–with all the expected operators, interfaces and static methods–as demonstrated by the following code sample:

 ```csharp
 var i = xint.Parse("2048");